zacmememe/Thinking-LLM/README.md

 ### Installation

+#### Chrome
 1. Clone this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode"
-4. Click "Load unpacked" and select the `extension` folder
+4. Click "Load unpacked" and select the `extension/chrome` folder

+#### Firefox
+1. Clone this repository
+2. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+3. Click "Load Temporary Add-on"
+4. Navigate to the repository and select the `extension/firefox/manifest.json` file

 ## Usage